Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 ![MEP Framework organization.
 The end user runs the `build.m` script (orange) that subsequently calls methods in the utils folder (red) which are tasked with reading the custom_goals and custom_goals45 folder (green) and procedurally construct the mex and the interface class that calls the mex (blue).
 Each custom goal (green) is essentially handled as its own compiled plugin.\label{fig:files}](file_tree.png)

 To create a new goal with MEP:
-1. copy one of the goals in the custom_goals folder
+1. copy one of the goals in the custom_goals folder.
-2. rename all files to that of your custom goal’s name
+2. rename all files to that of your custom goal’s name.
-3. regex replace (or by hand) mentions of the original copied goal name to that of your goal’s name in each of the 5 files, being careful to also modify the include guards in the dll and register types header files
+3. regex replace (or by hand) mentions of the original copied goal name to that of your goal’s name in each of the 5 files, being careful to also modify the include guards in the dll and register types header files.
 4. Reimplement initializeOnModelImpl, calcIntegrandImpl, calcGoalImpl such that they describe your custom goal.

 In order to run a new custom goal, obtain the C-style pointer from OpenSim’s existing SWIG interface and pass this as a constructor argument to extend_problem.